 Just go for it.
 You can do this!

 There is no time like the present to take one step closer to your dreams.
-If you’re ready to take that leap, subscribe to become a Crochetpreneur VIP so you can stay on top of upcoming, more in-depth and foundational ways to grow your business.
-You can subscribe HERE.
+If you’re ready to take that leap, subscribe to my weekly crochet business newsletter so you can stay on top of upcoming, more in-depth, and foundational ways to grow your business.

 I can’t wait to share more with you soon and to hear about your great, running start to Crochetpreneurship!